-In the most recent Continuing Resolution, the HPF was funded at \$168.9 million, a nearly \$20 million cut below Fiscal Year 2024 enacted levels.
-Additionally, in spite of the subcommittee's support for a one-year reauthorization of the HPF in previous drafts, the HPF's authorization was allowed to lapse last year.
-While we appreciate the continued support the subcommittee has shown, we are deeply concerned that recent funding cuts, drastic staff reductions at the National Park Service, federal funding freezes, contract cancellations, and ongoing uncertainty, is undermining the ability for critical preservation work to be carried out.
-As we approach America's 250th celebration in 2026, we urge you to support robust funding for the programs that help preserve our shared heritage.
+While we appreciate the continued support the subcommittee has shown, we are afraid that recent cuts, drastic staff reductions at the National Park Service, funding freezes, contract cancellations, and ongoing uncertainty is undermining the ability for critical preservation work to be carried out.
+As we approach America's 250th celebration in 2026, we urge you to help facilitate the release of congressionally appropriated FY25 HPF funding and support robust funding for the programs that help preserve our shared heritage.